Instant Runoff Voting and the Reinforcement Paradox

 The 1D spatial models provide another way to estimate the probabilities of a reinforcement paradox, in part because the preferences they represent are single-peaked.
 Thus, in simulations in which the positions of the candidates $A$, $B$ and $C$ are ordered left to right, for instance, $X_2=Z_1=0$ since $B$ must be either first or second-ranked by all voters.

 The results under all spatial models are shown in Table \ref{spatial_results}.
-The table provides four different probabilities for each model: the probability an election demonstrates a runner-up (RU) or a plurality loser (PL) reinforcement paradox (i.e., the probability an election demonstrates a reinforcement paradox), the probability an election demonstrates a runner-up paradox (RU), the probability an election demonstrates a plurality loser paradox (PL), and the probability an election demonstrates a double paradox (PL and RU).
 The first row gives unconditioned probabilities; the second row gives probabilities conditioned on the absence of a majority candidate for 1D spatial.
 The middle (respectively last) two rows give the corresponding probabilities under 1D Bimodal (respectively 1D Bimodal Weighted).